ultrasaw/eks-dynatrace/README.md

     ```bash
     sudo vim /etc/hosts
     # add the following entry: <IP_ADDRESS> app-vote.com
-    # then save the file and resetyour shell process
+    # then save the file and reset your shell process
     exec bash
     ```
 4. Submit a request